ACCOUNTABILITY & COORDINATION

 Project Rhino has built a strong brand and reputation over the past 9 years for its ‘can-do’ attitude, accountability and collaborative approach to tackling a wildlife crisis that impacts on the entire conservation sector in KwaZulu-Natal (KZN).

 We utilise social/online media to communicate with partners, supporters and the public and maintain good working relationships with journalists from traditional media to broadcast important and relevant updates on the work of the KZN rhino conservation sector.
 Through this we continually strive to grow public awareness and maintain interest in the rhino poaching crisis.
 We don’t shy away from contentious issues, but always retain a balanced and objective approach.

-The African Conservation Trust (ACT) is the nominated Secretariat for Project Rhino.
-A 2-person staff team manage the Secretariat (Project Rhino Coordinator & Administration Assistant).
-They are responsible for:
+The African Conservation Trust (ACT) is the nominated Secretariat for Project Rhino, managing the dedicated bank account and employing key staff members.
+This small team responsible for:

 - Fundraising for all Project Rhino funding needs and maintaining donor relationships;

 - Project management: Oversight of all Project Rhino flagship projects, staffing, volunteer and budget management;

 - Event coordination of major Project Rhino events and campaigns;

 - Local Cooperation: Maintaining good relationships between KZN’s provincial conservation agency, private and community-owned game reserves, leading conservation NGOs, and fulfilling strategic needs;